What is the construction schedule?

 Once the steel is erected on each floor, concrete will be poured and the floor will be readied for the trades – carpentry, electrical, plumbing, etc. – which will begin setting embedded items and reinforcement on the deck.
 On the days of concrete pours there will be numerous concrete trucks coming to Claremont that will likely be concurrent with steel deliveries.
 As a result, on these days there will be a higher level of construction truck traffic.

-The new building will be built with 1,437 pieces of steel weighing more than 1,067 tons, or the equivalent of 164 African bush elephants.
+The Milstein Center will be built with 1,437 pieces of steel weighing more than 1,067 tons, or the equivalent of 164 African bush elephants.
 Approximately 5,027 cubic yards of concrete will be used in the foundations and superstructure - enough to build a five-foot side sidewalk that would run from Barnard College to the Brooklyn Bridge and back.